exercism/problem-specifications/exercises/grep/description.md

 hello again
 ```

-If we were to call `grep "hello" input.txt`, the returned string should be:
+If we were to call `grep "hello" input.txt`, the result should be:

 ```text
 hello